edibotopic/digital-food/README.md

 [is-vegan](https://github.com/hmontazeri/is-vegan): javascript-based tool to determine whether a food ingredient is vegan

+[recipe-grid](https://github.com/mossblaser/recipe_grid): Python utilities and library for converting recipe markup in tabular form that combines ingredients and steps in a clear and concise visual manner

 ### languages

 [Cooklang](https://github.com/cooklang/spec): A markup language for writing recipes that can be parsed and syntax-highlighted